Home Things to Do in North America10 Best Airlines to Fly to Mexico in 2026 ($49 Fares to Lie-Flats)

 • 🏠 Hub: Dallas Love Field (DAL), Houston Hobby (HOU), Baltimore (BWI), Las Vegas (LAS)

 Southwest brings their famously friendly service to Mexico with flights to Cancun, Puerto Vallarta, Cozumel, and Los Cabos from numerous US cities.
-Their straightforward all-economy approach means you won’t find fancy business class pods, but you will get some of the most customer-friendly policies in the airline world.
+Their straightforward approach means you won’t find fancy business class pods.
+But, you will get some of the most customer-friendly policies in the airline world.

 Onboard, expect friendly crews, clean planes, and simple snack service on Mexico flights.
-They don’t have seat-back entertainment, but free streaming to your device works well, and many Mexico routes now have relatively reliable WiFi.
+They don’t have seat-back entertainment, but free streaming to your device works well for the 3-5 hour flight.
+WiFi is free for Rapid Rewards members.

 Rapid Rewards points are easy to use with no blackout dates and values tied directly to cash fares.
-Their Companion Pass benefit, allowing someone to fly free with you after earning enough points, can offer incredible value for Mexico vacations.
-Keep an eye out for their frequent fare sales, which often include international destinations.
+Their Companion Pass – which lets a designated partner fly free with you for up to two years – can deliver incredible value for Mexico vacations.
+Keep an eye out for their frequent fare sales, which often include Mexico routes at $99-149 one-way.

 Southwest is a good budget-friendly airline to Mexico.